But as popular cities continue to swell and grow ever more expensive, more people are seeking out smaller cities.

-In an attempt to figure this out, we took a look at all the data from our popular moving cost estimator and our best moving container companies list to determine which small cities were most searched as destinations in 2017.
+In an attempt to figure this out, we took a look at all the data from our popular moving cost estimator and our best pod moving companies list to determine which small cities were most searched as destinations in 2017.

 From our research, we’ve determined the 100 most popular small cities with populations between 10,000 and 50,000 in the United States.